 And we’re not talking here of some ancient contest from medieval times.
 This was 1921, just over two years after the end of the First World War, during a bitter national miners’ strike over wages when hundreds of local colliers fought a pitched battle along what is now the sleepy backwater of Eshald Lane in Woodlesford.

-The three month long strike began on 1 April 1921 after the mine owners had refused to pay the same wages as miners had been getting when the mines had been under government control up to that date because of the war.
-Internationally coal prices had dropped as Germany, Poland and the USA had increased production and started to make inroads into British markets.
-At home the miners faced big reductions in their take home pay but the owners were adamant they couldn’t afford to continue the same rates as the government had been paying.
+The three month long strike began on 1 April 1921 after the mine owners had refused to pay the same wages as miners had been getting when the industry had been under government control up to that date because of the war.
+Internationally coal prices had dropped as Germany, Poland and the United States had increased production and started to make inroads into British markets.
+The miners faced big reductions in their take home pay but the owners were adamant they couldn’t afford to continue the same rates as the government had been paying.

 Feelings also ran high because of “Black Friday”, two weeks into the strike, when the leaders of the railwaymen, seamen, and dockers’ unions, voted against joining the miners, breaking what was known as the Triple Alliance, an informal solidarity agreement between the unions from before the war.